newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 VoIP Call Report
 ~~~~~~~~~~~~~~~~

-VoIP Call list will be displayed from following URL.
-You **can not** add new call report.
+A VoIP Call list will be displayed from following URL.
+You **can not** add new call reports.

 **URL**: